mulcmu/T1-pyro/README.md

 * Get Pi setup and Klipper installed and tested before physical install into machine
 * Print the brackets for printer installation
 * Make the custom cables
-* Remove stock host PCB and screen
+* Remove stock host PCB (Core board) and screen
 * Install Pi and 5" screen
-* Flash Klipper firmware to upper core board
+* Flash Klipper firmware to motherboard

 Details: